 What impact will the Coronavirus have on the number of holiday bookings this year?

-Although there will be a number of people who have not been able to travel at all during the periods of restriction, there will be many people who choose to now have their holiday in the UK instead of the risk of travelling abroad.
-They are very likely to choose to book private self-catering properties instead of taking the risk of staying in large communal hotel accommodation.
-As the situation starts to ease there is also signs that UK travel is benefitting from the bad press there has been about the risks of travelling abroad.
+Although there will be a number of people who have not been able to travel at all during the periods of restriction, there are many people who are choosing to now have their holiday in the UK instead of the risk of travelling abroad.
+They are choosing to book private self-catering properties instead of taking the risk of staying in large communal hotel accommodation.
+As the situation is easing the UK travel industry is benefitting from the bad press there has been about the risks of travelling abroad.

 Will my current bookings be cancelled?

 There is a chance that current bookings will be cancelled during periods of Government restrictions and depending on how the visitor has booked they may receive a full or partial refund (see our holiday visitor help page).
 If this happens we will do our very best to try and rebook the accommodation to recover any lost rental income for that period.